-- Our systems which support safeguarding, including: - This child protection and safeguarding policy, - the staff code of conduct the role and identity of the designated safeguarding lead (DSL) deputies, - o the behaviour and online safety polices, - o the safeguarding response to children who go missing from education. - The Early Help process and their role in it, including: the identification of emerging problems, liaison with the DSL, and the sharing of information with other professionals to support early identification and assessment. - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM and sexual abuse, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals.
-Especially understanding their statutory duty in reporting concerns to the police. - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child on child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE) indicators of being at risk from or involved with serious violent crime, FGM and radicalisation. - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe.
+- Our systems which support safeguarding, including: - This child protection and safeguarding policy, - o the staff code of conduct the role and identity of the designated safeguarding lead (DSL) deputies, - o the behaviour and online safety policies, - the safeguarding response to children who go missing from education. - The Early Help process and their role in it, including: the identification of emerging problems, liaison with the DSL, and the sharing of information with other professionals to support early identification and assessment. - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - What to do when they identify a safeguarding issue or a child tells them they are being abused, neglected or exploited, including specific issues such as FGM and sexual abuse, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals.
+Especially understanding their statutory duty in reporting concerns to the police. - The signs of different types of abuse, neglect and exploitation, as well as specific safeguarding issues, such as: - \circ $\;$ Child on child abuse. - Child sexual exploitation (CSE), Child criminal exploitation (CCE) - \circ (which may involve an exchange for something the victim wants, and/or for the financial advantage or increased status of the perpetrator or facilitator) - o indicators of being at risk from or involved with serious violent crime, FGM and radicalisation. - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe.